chocoscoding/formatik/README.md

 In this 4 hour tutorial we are going to build this full stack PageForm application.

+We are going to build this with:
+- Nextjs 13  with AppRouter
+- Dnd-kit library
+- ServerActions
+- Typescript
+- Tailwindcss / Shadcn UI
+- Vercel PostgreSQL
+- Prisma as ORM

 Features:
 - Responsive
 - Create forms with a stunning drag and drop designer